 The History department at Crispin provides an engaging curriculum which analyses the lives of real people and life changing events throughout different periods of history.
 It brings relevance to genuine situations through the exploration of a range of enquiries.
 The content we cover is designed to incorporate a variety of cultural, social, economic, and political issues in a world-wide setting to ensure that we help to improve students' understanding of key developments over time.

 Our department encourages the use of a range of transferable skills.
 These are practiced regularly by analysing information, evaluating usefulness and developing a fluent argument based style of writing.
 The range of topics and skills we offer ensures that we are a popular and successful options subject at GCSE.

 Key Stage 3

 The programme we provide at Key Stage 3 helps students to explore ideas such as cause and consequence, chronology, significance, interpretation and knowledge and understanding.
 Each topic will use one or more of these ideas to challenge students' thinking and reasoning.

 Below is a summary of the enquiries explored throughout the year for each year group.

 |Year 7||Year 8||Year 9|

 Key Stage 4

-We offer the following four units from the Edexcel History 9-1 course:
+Year 11 will be examined in the following units from the Edexcel History 9-1 course:

-Pupils will only be taking exams at the end of the two year course in May/June.
-This subject is split into three papers of different weightings:
+Students will only be taking exams at the end of the two year course in May/June.
+This subject is split into 3 papers of different weightings: